microsoft/SuperchargeAzureSQLDeployments/docs/labs/2-Configure_your_DevOps_Environment.md

    5. Click **Create**

 > #### **PowerShell**
-:bulb: Recommend using **VScode** for your IDE for PowerShell
+:bulb: Recommend using **VS Code** for your IDE for PowerShell

 **create two resource groups:** </br>
          SuperchargeSQL-dev</br>
          SuperchargeSQL-prod</br>

-:exclamation:  Use the below PowerShell Script in a new PowerShell file in **VSCode**, executing it two times, once for each resource group name
+:exclamation:  Use the below PowerShell Script in a new PowerShell file in **VS Code**, executing it two times, once for each resource group name

 ```powershell